HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/products/hypstar_specs.rst

 measurements.
 A GPS, light and rain sensors as well as cameras to image the target and the sensor heads are also included.
 Data acquired by the HYPSTAR® is saved in separate binary ‘.spe’ files for each viewing geometry.
-These acquisitions are sent to the central server for processing, together with some ‘rgb’ images taken by the camera within the system, a file with meteorological information (i.e., relative humidity, temperature and pressure measured within the system and illuminance measured by an external light sensor), log files made during the acquisition and data transfer, and a metadata file.
+These acquisitions are sent to the central server for processing, together with some ‘rgb’ images taken by the camera within the system, a file with meteorological information (i.e. relative humidity, temperature and pressure measured within the system and illuminance measured by an external light sensor), log files made during the acquisition and data transfer, and a metadata file.